junegunn/fzf/README.md

 - `FZF_DEFAULT_COMMAND`
     - Default command to use when input is tty
     - e.g. `export FZF_DEFAULT_COMMAND='fd --type f'`
-    - > :warning: This variable is not used by shell extensions due to the
+    - > :warning: This variable is not used by shell integration due to the
       > slight difference in requirements.
       >
       > (e.g. `CTRL-T` runs `$FZF_CTRL_T_COMMAND` instead, `vim **<tab>` runs